Investor Insights: Human Behavioral Data Privacy Regulation is Coming

 It seems like we are entering a utopian age for data science applied to capital enterprises.
 However, as with all perceived utopias, there is a devious snake and a forbidden fruit lurking in our midst.
-In this case, the forbidden fruit is human behavioral data and the devious snake is our inclination to use that human behavioral data to benefit our businesses at the expense of the human beings we are supposed to be serving with our products.
+In this case, the forbidden fruit is human behavioral data (HBD) and the devious snake is our inclination to use that data to benefit our businesses at the expense of the human beings we are supposed to be serving with our products.

 Consider the example of human medical information.
 In the mid-1990s, the United States government implemented a federal law, the Health Information Portability and Accountability Act (HIPAA), which encouraged the sharing of medical information across the medical and insurance industries.
 As this information became digitized and easier to share promiscuously, it became clear that HIPAA had created a problem that endangered the welfare of the people it was intended to help.
 In response, in 2003, the United States government created the HIPAA Privacy, Security and Enforcement Acts to protect this digitized data from misuse.
 The theory behind this second set of acts was that personal data could be monetized by certain parties, including insurers, employers, and hospitals, to improve the profitability of those parties at the expense of the patients whose data was being mined.

-Fast forward to 2019 and consider the case of human behavioral data (HBD).
+Fast forward to today and consider the case of human behavioral data.
 Devices that collect data about human behavior are everywhere: cell phones track and transmit our location, video cameras record our actions in public and private spaces, credit card companies, banks, and retailers collect and share our spending behavior, social media platforms catalogue nearly every aspect of our lives.
 Valuable HBD is available to nearly every industry, and it is largely left up to businesses’ sense of corporate social responsibility to limit the use and abuse of HBD.

 - Facebook and its Cambridge Analytica scandal